-As with many other species on Earth, the seeds are held by the female cone and require fertilization by a male cone in order to reproduce.
+As with many other species on Earth, the seeds are held by the female cone and require fertilization by a male cone to reproduce.
 Once the female pinecone reaches maturity, the previously closed scales of the cones open up to expose the seeds, allowing them to become germinated by the pollen of male cones.

-Male pinecones are the other variety that are not as decorative or eye-catching.
+Male pinecones are the other variables that are not as decorative or eye-catching.
 They are smaller and smoother than female pinecones.
 Their small scales that hold the spores are much smoother, lie close together, and stay closed.

 Pine nuts are used in many different recipes across cultures and around the world.
 Although they can be eaten raw, they are often roasted to intensify their nutty taste and add a unique texture and flavor to entrees.
-In Italy, for example, they are often found added to pasta dishes or made into pesto.
-It is also common to find pine nuts as a salad topper, or as an addition to various stir-fries.
+In Italy, for example, they are often added to pasta dishes or made into pesto.
+It is common to find pine nuts as a salad topper or as an addition to various stir-fries.
 They can even be used for desserts, such as in the Korean pine nut and ginger cookies called Yak Kwa, or in the many European varieties of pine nut cookies.

 Check out this list from Saveur for these and many other creative recipes.